Farini/SkyNation/Readme.md

 - [ ] Apple Store Product Registration
 - [ ] Product Version 1.0

-## Methodology
+### Methodology
-The completion of each **ToDo** item will lead to the earning of **Stars**, which represent a feature of the game.
-Each **ToDo** item has a difficulty level.
-As each item is different, and requires some amount of work, a ToDo item should have its difficulty level indicated on the ToDo list, as described below:

-> ★ Completed features get a *filled* star.

-> ☆ Features that need work done, are incomplete, or not yet started, get an empty star.
+**ToDo** Items are a part of a **Component** of the Game.
+Completing these items will ultimately generate one or more stars, that indicates the progress of that component.
+A Component will be fully complete when 5 stars are reached - in which case it means that no more work is required for that component.

 ### 📝 Difficulty Levels
 - 1. 1 hour or less
 - 3. 1h < 1d
 - 5. 1d < 3d
 - 8. 3d < 7d
 - 13. 7d, or more

+### Star Rating

+> ★ Completed components get a *filled* star.
+> ☆ Empty stars indicate that component is incomplete.

  # Completeness
  Each Item gets a grade 1-5 (stars) that rerpresents how complete the item is.

- ## Programming
+ ## Programming (Front End)

  - [ ] ★★★☆☆ Module, Hab, Lab, Bio
  - [ ] ★★★★☆ Earth Order